Wondering how to eat when struggling with binge eating, extreme hunger, food obsession and an disordered eating?

 80% commitment in your recovery will get you 80% recovered, 100% commitment in your recovery we’ll get you 100% recovered.

 I hope this article has helped you in some way.

-I hope that your new year is off to a great start, and I send all my love to you and wherever you’re at in your journey, and you’re doing awesome for continuing forth and believing.
+I send all my love to you and wherever you’re at in your journey, and you’re doing awesome for continuing forth and believing.

 So keep going.
 You won’t regret it.

 xx Kayla Rose